 As of September 30, 2020

-Actual Pro Forma (1) Pro Forma as Adjusted (2)
+Actual Pro Forma (1) Pro Forma as Adjusted (2)(3)

 (in thousands)

-Cash, cash equivalents and investments \$ 121,506 \$ 435,965 \$ 539,057
+Cash, cash equivalents and investments \$ 121,506 \$ 435,965 \$ 537,690

-Working capital (3) 117,451 433,005 536,097
+Working capital (4) 117,451 433,005 534,730

-Total assets 133,890 447,180 550,272
+Total assets 133,890 447,180 548,905

 Total liabilities 8,354 7,259 7,259

 Accumulated deficit (42,425) (42,600) (42,600)

-Total stockholders' equity 125,536 439,921 543,012
+Total stockholders' equity 125,536 439,921 541,646

-The pro forma column in the balance sheet data table above reflects (i) the automatic conversion of all shares of our convertible preferred stock into 29,026,787 shares of Class A common stock, as if such conversions had occurred on September 30, 2020, (ii) stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized upon the completion of our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit, and (iii) the receipt of \$314.4 million in net proceeds from the sale and issuance by us of shares of the underwriters option to purchase additional shares, and the concurrent private placement and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$103.1
+(1) The pro forma column in the balance sheet data table above reflects (i) the automatic conversion of all shares of our convertible preferred stock into 29,026,787 shares of Class A common stock, as if such conversions had occurred on September 30, 2020, (ii) stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized upon the completion of our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit, and (iii) the receipt of \$314.4 million in net proceeds from the sale and issuance by us of shares of our Class A common stock in our initial public offering, including the exercise of the underwriters option to purchase additional shares, and the concurrent private placement and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-(2) The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$103.1 million in net proceeds from the sale and issuance by us of shares of our Class A common stock in this offering, based upon the public offering price of \$67.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-(3) We define working capital as current assets less current liabilities.
-See our financial statements included elsewhere in this prospectus for further details regarding our
+(2) The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$101.7 million in net proceeds from the sale and issuance by us of shares of our Class A common stock in this offering, based upon the assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.